Principesse Disney Club

 Aladdin was a big success, the highest grossing animated movie ever until The Lion King came out two years later.
 It’s considered as one of the Fab four, the most successful Film in the Renaissance era.
 I think it’s slightly overrated.
 It’s good, but without the carpet ride scene I would consider it as average.

-posted by shanyuisboss
+posted by GotheDistance

 continue reading...